SkillsFundingAgency/das-shared-packages/SFA.DAS.NServiceBus/README.md

 ### Unit of Work

-To ensure data is saved and messages are published as part of the same unit of work requires all operations to enlist in the same outbox transaction.
+To ensure data is saved and messages are published as part of the same unit of work, all operations should enlist in the same outbox transaction.
 The `SFA.DAS.UnitOfWork.NServiceBus` package can provide a reliable way to access this transaction:

 ```c#
 var synchronizedStorageSession = _unitOfWorkContext.Get<SynchronizedStorageSession>();